Short Films: Normality? II

 Watch Normality?
 II at INDY On Demand.
 Screening 3-9 May for UK audiences.
 Runtime: 68m.

 Join us for a Zoom Q&A with the filmmakers at 2pm on Saturday 8 May.

-Like You Know it All, Ji-Yoon Park, Republic of Korea, 11m, World Premiere
+Like You Know it All, Ji-Yoon Park, Republic of Korea, UK, 11m, World Premiere

 Kwang-Ja Lee shares her 45 years’ experience as a telephone counsellor at Lifeline Korea, a country that often has the world’s highest suicide rate.
 Audio from a series of interviews is paired with imagery from urban landscapes, creating a reflective space which inspires empathy.
 Content note: suicide